WHAT ARE THE BASIC STEPS IN THE HOME CONSTRUCTION PERMIT PROCESS?

 Yes.
 If serious septic problems are found to exist, you may choose not to go through a lengthy planning procedure.
 On the other hand, if there are serious planning problems, you may prefer not to go ahead with the site evaluation step.
 Either way, it will be necessary to have planning clearance approval before the septic construction permit is granted.
-If an application is filed, but later withdrawn before significant processing has occurred, a fee refund may be arranged.
+If you file an application, but later withdraw the application before significant processing has occurred, we may be able to arrange a fee refund.

 WHAT IS THE DIFFERENCE BETWEEN SITE EVALUATION APPROVAL AND A SEPTIC PERMIT?

 A septic permit allows the installation of a septic system on a particular site.
 This site must have received a site evaluation approval from the Subsurface Sanitation Program.
-Also, there must be no conflicts with the comprehensive plan or land development ordinances.
-Your permit is valid for one year and is renewable provided it is not allowed to expire.
+There must be no conflicts with the comprehensive plan or land development ordinances.
+Your permit is valid for one year and is renewable provided it has not expired.
 It is NOT transferable to a new property owner.

 HOW IS A SEPTIC SITE EVALUATION CONDUCTED?

-You will be asked to have at least two holes dug on the property for each site you wish to have evaluated.
-The holes are usually dug by a backhoe to a depth of five feet, and should be about two feet wide and four feet long.
-After you have advised the Subsurface Sewage Program that the holes have been dug, staff sanitarians will examine them to determine soil suitability for subsurface disposal purposes.
-A detailed report of their findings will be provided to you.
+You must dig at least two holes on the property for each site you wish to have evaluated.
+The holes are usually dug by a backhoe to a depth of 5 feet, and should be about two feet wide and four feet long.
+After you advise the Subsurface Sewage Program that you have dug the holes, staff sanitarians will examine them to determine soil suitability for subsurface disposal purposes.
+We will provide a detailed report of their findings to you.

 WHAT ARE ALTERNATIVE SEPTIC SYSTEMS?

-Alternative septic systems are designed to be installed where standard systems will not function satisfactorily.
-They include the sand filter system, the evapotranspiration absorption (ETA), the capping fill and the holding tank.
-All except the holding tank may be used with single family dwellings.
+Alternative septic systems are designed for installation where standard systems will not function satisfactorily.
+They include the sand filter, evapotranspiration absorption (ETA), capping fill, and holding tank systems.
+With the exception of the holding tank, all the systems may be used with single-family dwellings.